Arkni/Ginger4j/README.md

 ## Thanks

-Thank you to [Ginger Software](http://www.gingersoftware.com/) for such awesome service.
+Thank you for [Ginger Software](http://www.gingersoftware.com/) for such awesome service.
 Hope they will keep it free :)

 Thanks to @subosito for this inspriration https://github.com/subosito/gingerice (Ruby Gem).